DeepShah123534/Trello-Clone/README.md

-# TaskFlow – Project Planning Tool 🗂️
+# Trello CLone – Project Planning Tool 🗂️

-TaskFlow is a full-stack project management application that allows users to securely register, log in, and manage project workflows.
+This is a Trello inspired full-stack project management application that allows users to securely register, log in, and manage project workflows.
 Built using React, NestJS, and PostgreSQL, it mimics Trello-like behavior and includes robust authentication, protected routes, and scalable backend architecture.

 ---